alexander-schillemans/python-copaco-connections/README.md

 ### Create a new order

-Before creating a order you have to understand that creating an order does not equal sending the order to Copaco for processing.
+Before creating an order you have to understand that creating an order does not equal sending the order to Copaco for processing.
 You need to create the order internally first, and then send the order over to Copaco.

 ```python